The best hostels in Iran on a budget

 Besides the restaurant the Orient hostel has nicely decorated rooms and a lovely courtyard.
 For backpackers there are dormitories including a female only dormitory.

 Number 3: Kohan hostel, Yazd

 I did not stay in Kohan hostel, but visited a friend who was staying here and this is another lovely place to stay.
 It is much smaller than the Orient hostel with a lovely courtyard in a traditional home.
-During the day there is free tea and there is also a nice restaurant menu.
-Nice and clean rooms and for backpackers a dormitory.
+During the day there is free tea and there are nice and clean rooms.
+For backpackers there is also a very cheap dormitory.

 Read more about Best thinghs to do in Yazd.